ggarra13/mrv2/mrv2/docs/en/_sources/user_docs/panels/panels.rst.txt

 .. image:: ../images/usd-panel-01.png
    :align: center

-The USD Panel allows you to control the quality and display of the next USD asset(s) loaded.
+The USD Panel allows you to control the quality and display of the next USD asset(s) to be loaded.

 Vectorscope Panel
 +++++++++++++++++